google/shopping-markup/README.md

     During the installation, the script will check whether does current user have enough permissions to continue.
 It may ask you to open cloud authorization URL in the browser.
-Please follow the instructions as mentioned in the command line.\
+Please follow the instructions as mentioned in the command line.

-    <b>If the script fails when you run it for the first time, it might be due to delay in preparing Merchant
-    account data.
-Please wait up to 90 minutes before re-running the script.</b>
+    ####If the script fails when you run it for the first time, it might be due to delay in preparing Merchant account data.
+Please wait up to 90 minutes before re-running the script.####

     ```
       cd markup